Cottages to rent for self-catering breaks in Barras, Cumbria, England

 Barras and the local vicinity has everything to keep holidaymakers entertained, with ancient history, wildlife and the great outdoors beckoning.
 But you can also just relax in a cosy tearoom or welcoming inn.

-Facts about what Barras offers for Self-Catering Breaks
+What Barras offers for Self-Catering Breaks

 Pet friendly cottages in the Lake District are also available for people who prefer to take their dogs on holiday.
 Cottages in various other categores are also available, including luxury self catering in the Lake District for people who like their comforts and the increasingly popular log cabin breaks in the Lakes.